avoidwork/tenso/README.md

 Tensō will bend the rules of REST when using authentication strategies provided by passport.js, or CSRF if is enabled, because they rely on a session.
 Session storage is in memory, or Redis.
 You have the option of a stateless or stateful API.

+## Browsable API / Renderers
+Tensō 1.4.0 added a few common format renderers, such as CSV, HTML, YAML, & XML.
+The HTML interface is a browsable API!
+You can use it to verify requests & responses, or simply poke around your API to see how it behaves.

+Custom renderers can be registered with `server.renderer('name', fn, 'mimetype');`.

 ## Cache
 Tensō has a robust multi-level cache strategy, starting at the response headers.
 If a response can be cached, an `Etag` will be sent to the `Client`, and registered in an `Etag LRU cache` which Tensō uses along with a 'cache compressed asset to disk' strategy, allowing Tensō to stream the last known version of a resource to the next `Client` that supports the same compression (gzip or deflate).